Inspect Coveo Machine Learning models

 Test your QS model

-Once you have tested a QS model on the Model Testing page, you may want to test its workability in your actual implementation.
+Once you’ve reviewed query suggestion candidates, you may want to test the workability of the QS model in your actual implementation.

 1. Ensure that Coveo ML query suggestions are logged.